junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 Aggregators, the Client first encodes its gradient into field elements, and encodes the range-checked L2-norm, according to {{encode-gradient-and-norm}}.
-Next, it derives the wraparound joint randomness for the wraparound checks as described above.
-The encoded gradient, range-checked norm, and results for wraparound checks will be secret-shared to (1) be sent as input shares for the Aggregators, and (2) derive the verification joint randomness as described above.
+Next, it derives the wraparound joint randomness for the wraparound checks as described above, and uses that to encode the range-checked, wraparound check results as described in {{encode-wr-check}}}.
+The encoded gradient, range-checked norm, and range-checked wraparound check results will be secret-shared to (1) be sent as input shares for the Aggregators, and (2) derive the verification joint randomness as described above.
 The Client then generates the proof with the FLP and secret shares it.
 The secret-shared proof, along with the input shares, and the joint randomness parts for both wraparound and verification joint randomness, are sent to the Aggregators.

 Then the Aggregators carry out a multi-party computation to obtain the output shares (the secret shares of the encoded Client gradient), and also reject